AdobeDocs/graphql-mesh-gateway/src/pages/gateway/getting-started.md

 ## Prerequisites

-Before you can begin using API Mesh, you must install:
+Before you can begin using the API Mesh, you must install:

 -  [Node.js]
 -  [nvm] 16.x.x